-I use mine to cook beans from scratch, large batches of steel cut oats (and other grains) that I can reheat throughout the week, extremely fluffy brown basmati rice, flavourful vegetable stock, amazing chana masala, quickly steamed butternut squash for silky soups, excellent spicy smoosh-y pinto beans, and now this hearty risotto.
+I use mine to cook beans from scratch, large batches of steel cut oats (and other grains) that I can reheat throughout the week, extremely fluffy brown basmati rice, flavourful vegetable stock, and quickly steamed butternut squash for silky soups.
+In addition to this vegan mushroom risotto, I have a couple more vegan Instant Pot recipes on the site: Instant Pot Chana Masala and spicy Buffalo-style refried pinto beans.

-I will say that this version of risotto is not precisely as creamy as the hand-stirred variety, but the time trade-off is worth it to me.
-You could also just make the base risotto without the mushrooms and add whatever roasted/sauteed vegetables that you like on top.
-It’s a good weeknight back pocket recipe for all levels of eaters.
+I will say that this version of risotto is not precisely as creamy as the hand-stirred variety, but the time trade-off is worth it.
+You could also just make the base risotto without the mushrooms and add whatever roasted/sautéed vegetables that you like on top.
+It’s a good weeknight back pocket recipe for all types of eaters.
+Leftovers of this risotto reheat easily on the stove with an extra splash of vegetable stock.

 LARGE BATCH VEGAN “PARM”